redis/docs/content/develop/connect/insight/vscode-extension.md

 |:---               |:---                     |
 | <img src="../images/ri-vscode-no-keys.png"> | <img src="../images/ri-vscode-w-keys.png" > |

-Redis for VS Code will automatically group the keys based on the one available setting **Delimiter to separate namespaces**, which you can view by clicking on the gear icon in the top-right of the left side pane.
+Redis for VS Code will automatically group the keys based on the one available setting, **Delimiter to separate namespaces**, which you can view by clicking on the gear icon in the top-right of the left side pane.
 Click on the current value to change it.
 The default setting is the colon (`:`) character.

 <img src="../images/ri-vscode-settings.png">